Methodology · Public overview

 Macroeconomic trajectory

-Multi-year path for real GDP, unemployment, government debt, and tax revenue — calibrated to observed national accounts and updated daily from live data feeds.
+Multi-year path for real GDP, unemployment, government debt, and tax revenue — calibrated to observed national accounts and refreshed through audited source snapshots.

 02Policymaker